Evaluating Search-Based Software Microbenchmark Prioritization: Experimental Study

 \subsubsection{Change-Awareness}

-This independent variable studies whether \enquote{change-awareness} of the search-based technique improves its effectiveness.
+This independent variable studies whether \enquote{change-awareness} of the \gls{smbp} technique improves its effectiveness.
 That is, does the technique perform better if it considers the code that has changed since the last version in a dedicated way?
-This independent variable is inspired by \citet{mostafa:17}, who studied change-aware techniques for \gls{tcp} on benchmarks; and research on multi-objective, search-based \gls{tcp} on unit tests, which considers \enquote{delta coverage} as an objective of the optimization~\citep{epitropakis:15}.
-For this, we consider three scenarios: \begin{enumerate} \item Non-Change-Aware (\covnca{}): the technique uses the full coverage information of the current version to encode the coverage and coverage overlap search objectives. \item Change-Aware Coverage (\covcap{}): the technique relies only on coverage information that has changed since the last version, i.e., retains only changed methods and filters unchanged methods, for the coverage and coverage overlap objectives. \item Change-Aware Ranking (\covcas{}): the technique uses the full coverage information (as for \covnca{}) to prioritize and thereafter groups benchmarks that cover a changed method before benchmarks that do not cover any changed method, while retaining the initial order. \end{enumerate} Note that we do not consider changed coverage (delta coverage) as an own, forth objective, as it performed considerably worse than our three-objective search approach in our preliminary experiments.
+This is inspired by \citet{mostafa:17}, who studied change-aware approaches for \gls{smbp}, and research on multi-objective search-based \gls{tcp} considering \enquote{delta coverage} as objective~\citep{epitropakis:15}.
+We consider three approaches: \begin{inparaenum} \item Non-Change-Aware (\covnca{}), which uses the full coverage information of the current version to encode the objectives \objsc{} and \objsco{}; \item Change-Aware Coverage (\covcap{}), which relies only on coverage information that has changed since the last version, i.e., retains only changed methods, for the objectives \objsc{} and \objsco{}; \item Change-Aware Ranking (\covcas{}), which uses the full coverage information (as for \covnca{}) to rank benchmarks and afterwards groups benchmarks covering a changed method before benchmarks not covering any changed method, while retaining the initial order. \end{inparaenum}